JiiXaa/bomb-sweeper/README.md

 ### OOP Approach

-Class based project (Object Oriented Programming paradigm) seem to be good choice because: - Code is cleaner, functions (methods) are stored in objects. - it provides encapsulation thus better readability. - Strict Mode out of the box - Good practice.
+Class based project (Object Oriented Programming paradigm) seemed to be good choice because: - Code is cleaner, functions (methods) are stored in objects. - it provides encapsulation thus better readability. - Strict Mode out of the box - Good practice.

 ### Pseudocode